 Angie Bowen’s Latest Post: Winners of the uPrinting Giveaway

 Rock solid Angie.
 As much as I know about this, I always forget something.
-This also reminds me how much time it takes to set up a Wordpress blog.
+This also reminds me how much time it takes to set up a WordPress blog.
 Thanks for documenting this so thoroughly.

 Michael Davis’s Latest Post: How To Remove Stickers